Janajan-Jeyabalan/Blackjack-Card-Game/README.md

 # Blackjack-Card-Game
-A simple command-line version of the popular card game, Blackjack.
+A simple command line version of the popular card game, Blackjack.

 ## Getting Started </br>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.